✅ Nectar points calculator

 Collect Nectar points?
 We’ve got a useful Nectar points calculator to help you work out the cash value of your points.

-They add up quite quickly so whether you’re saving them for a Christmas shop or use them more regularly, it’s good to know what they amount to when you need them.
+Whether you’re saving your Nectar points for a Christmas shop or use them more regularly, it’s good to know what they amount to when you need them.

 It’s not always simple to know how much your Nectar points are worth.